Theory of post-jamming rigidity in feedback-regulated cellular packings: Abstract

 \section{Abstract}

-Budding-cell packings jam before all buds are mechanically constrained.
-The post-jamming state is therefore set by both the pressure $P$ and the fraction $u$ of buds that remain unconstrained.
-We develop a mean-field theory for this regime.
-A modified Maxwell count gives the post-jamming coordination, a depletion law for the unconstrained buds predicts the crossover density $\phi_2$ at which that reservoir is exhausted, and a flux-partition argument explains why strong growth feedback can markedly increase rigidity while generating little internal pressure.
+Budding-cell packings jam before all buds are mechanically constrained, so the post-jamming state is set not by the pressure $P$ alone but also by the fraction $u$ of buds that remain unconstrained.
+We develop a mean-field theory in these two variables for this regime.
+Stress feedback suppresses growth on the loaded buds, so continued growth is redirected onto the remaining free ones.
+As those buds are completed they add contacts that raise the excess coordination without a comparable rise in prestress.
+We introduce a modified Maxwell count, a bud-depletion relation, and a flux-partition argument to predict the post-jamming coordination, the density at which the reservoir of initially free buds is exhausted, and how strong feedback can stiffen the packing while generating little internal pressure.
+Because the added contacts raise the rigidity while the prestress stays low, we conclude that feedback-regulated growth provides a distinct mechanism of self-rigidification.